-Internal Auditing is an independent and objective assurance and consulting activity that is guided by a philosophy of adding value to improve the operations of UTHealth.
+Internal Auditing is an independent and objective assurance and consulting activity that is guided by a philosophy of adding value to improve the operations of UTHealth Houston.
 The mission of internal audit is to enhance and protect organizational value by providing risk-based and objective assurance, advice and insight.
-Internal audit assists UTHealth in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the organization's governance, risk management, and internal control.
+Internal audit assists UTHealth Houston in accomplishing its objectives by bringing a systematic and disciplined approach to evaluate and improve the effectiveness of the organization's governance, risk management, and internal control.

 The internal audit activity is established by the Texas Internal Auditing Act and The University of Texas (UT) System Board of Regents.
 The UT System Board of Regents’ Audit, Compliance, and Management Review Committee (ACMRC) and the institutional audit committee provide oversight responsibilities.
 In that role, internal audit works to be a trusted advisor to management in the areas of governance, risk management and internal controls.